-Imagine the vivid colors and the pungent scents of Morocco––saffron, ginger, paprika, turmeric and cinnamon––and the architectural, cultural and cuisine influences of Arab, Jewish, Roman, Berber, and Spanish cultures.
+Imagine the vivid colors and the pungent scents of Morocco cuisine––saffron, ginger, paprika, turmeric and cinnamon––and the influences of Arab, Jewish, Roman, Berber, and Spanish cultures.

 Kensington Tours offers the opportunity of a lifetime to discover the exotic flavors of Morocco on an exploration of Moroccan cuisine.
 One of the most acclaimed luxury-level tour companies in the world, Kensington is famous for their top-notch local guides, impeccable logistics, and cultural immersion.